3G3M3N/Turkish-Pro-CS-GO-Players-Statistics/README.md

 **There is a 811 PRO player in this dataset!**

+**CS:GO PRO Players age avarage is 25.85**

-imoRR youngest 100 person in dataset this mean he is on the %12.5.
+imoRR youngest 100 person in dataset this mean he is on the %12.5

-Woxic youngest 212 person in dataset this mean he is on the %26.5.
+Woxic youngest 212 person in dataset this mean he is on the %26.5

-Woxic youngest 279 person in dataset this mean he is on the %34.5.
+Calyx youngest 279 person in dataset this mean he is on the %34.8

+paz youngest 387 person in dataset this mean he is on the %48.375

+XANTARES youngest 411 person in dataset this mean he is on the %48.375

+ngiN youngest 635 person in dataset this mean he is on the %79.375

+DESPE youngest 649 person in dataset this mean he is on the %81.125

+MAJ3R	 youngest 724 person in dataset this mean he is on the %90.5

 **By the way MAJ3R has a kid.
 He has a daughter.
 She is 3 years old.**